 My practice this time grew out of a desire to really connect with myself and God, rewire myself for some new habits, and unlock my intuition.
 I did daily tea meditation, and intuitive art on rice paper after some song and dance.
 I also felt called to journal daily about my practice.
 This 100 days was also the first time my spouse participated with me.
 We always said we wanted to pray together daily but yet we never did consistently, so we committed together to reading a psalm and praying.

 I honestly wasn't sure if I would be motivated to commit to and facilitate another session of the 100 Days of Building Creativity E-Course in 2018.
 Even when I'm not doing an official 100 day project, I'm still always doing a daily practice because of what I've learned from my 100 day projects, so I wasn't sure if I really wanted to commit to something else.
 But hearing two people I care about say they are ready to commit to daily practices to help them with their lives and health, I knew I was ready to help create a space for that transformation and that this was the time.

-I will be practicing 100 Days of Love with Spirit.
-I always love to encourage others, and it feels like right now more than ever I want to do my part to plant generous seeds of love in our world without any expectation of return, hopefully in a hidden or unseen manner if I can (the book Unseen by Sara Hagerty has reinforced this lately).
-This creative courage quote by Michael Card from my 366 project also speaks to my desire, "Artists in medieval times did not sign their work.
+I practiced 100 Days of Love with Spirit.
+I always love to encourage others, and it felt like more than ever it was the right time to do my part to plant generous seeds of love in the world without any expectation of return, hopefully in a hidden or unseen manner if I can (the book Unseen by Sara Hagerty has reinforced this lately).
+This creative courage quote by Michael Card from my 366 project also spoke to my desire, "Artists in medieval times did not sign their work.
 Their art was a gift meant to point away from themselves and toward the God who gave it."

 Lee Ann Hilbrich, MA, LMFT, LPC, CDWF, RYT 200